jstaffans/robotbatch/README.md

 robot-batch
 ===========

-Tool for splitting robot test suites into batches for parallell execution.
+Splits Robot Framework test suites into batches for parallel execution.

 Suites are split empirically according to their durations.
 Test suite durations are gathered from the robot_results.xml files of a previous test run.